crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 &nbsp;

-Ellul describes at length the history of the human uses of technique, and its growth into what we see in the world around us.
+Ellul describes at length the history of technique, the way humans have used it over the centuries, and its growth into what we see today.
 He saw several distinct characteristics of technique:

 **Automatism:** technique proceeds without the need for human decision-making, since technical results can be decided as a matter of mathematics, not judgment.